mozilla-services/merino-py/docs/adr/0003-test-containers.md

 **1. Usability & Skill Transferability**

+Ease-of-use is the key critirion when we assess a tool for testing.
 The test strategy should prefer tools that require less effort and time to acquire proficiency.
 It should be easy to learn and work with.
 Ideally, any skills or knowledge acquired should be applicable across current contexts or for future scenarios.

 **2. Maturity & Expandability**